 The construction industry is largely a service industry.
 Contractors work for clients under a construction contract.
 In most instances, compliance with these Standard Operating Procedures (SOP) involves changes to the schedule or delivery programme for construction projects.
 Therefore, the implementation of these SOP's must have the support of the client and be implemented in accordance with the necessary contractual instructions from clients.
 A contractor cannot operate unilaterally and each site and project is unique in terms of its design and the tasks associated with its construction.
 Clients must therefore accept that adapting and complying with the good practice illustrated in this SOP has productivity and cost implications.
-It is therefore recommended that as construction continues on site, a revised risk assessment is conducted by the client and contractor to ensure the project can recommence, revised delivery schedules are agreed, revised work programmes are agreed and/or any necessary contractual instructions are issued by the client which make it possible to comply with these SOP's.
+It is therefore recommended that as construction continues on site and more is learnt about the Cornavirus and its variants, a revised risk assessment is conducted by the client and contractor to ensure the project can operate safely, revised work programmes are agreed and/or any necessary contractual instructions are issued by the client which make it possible to comply with these SOP's.